How regional clusters are boosting Ireland’s tech offering

 Slattery said that Enterprise Ireland is working with the Department of Enterprise, Trade and Employment to examine “a national clustering policy”.

-Moloney said he and his team area aiming to promote the benefits of clustering through the RTCF programme.
+Moloney said he and his team are aiming to promote the benefits of clustering through the RTCF programme.

-“We have started these clustering initiatives initially at a regional level to enable greater collaboration and interaction between member companies, but we would envisage that as the membership grows, national clusters will develop.”
+“We have started these clustering initiatives initially at a regional level to enable greater collaboration and interaction between member companies, but we would envisage that as the membership grows, national clusters will develop,” he said.

 10 things you need to know direct to your inbox every weekday.
 Sign up for the Daily Brief, Silicon Republic’s digest of essential sci-tech news.